aabbtree77/esp32-vpn/README.md

 Do these tools always work though, are they equally good?
 EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25).

-## The Wild World of Other Networking Possibilities
+## The Wild World of Computer Networks

 EdgeVPN solves the problem of external connections without a public IP/3rd party.
 However, the connection will typically be very slow.
 It is fast enough to establish an ssh connection, exchange MQTT messages between the broker and ESP32 within a LAN, and logout.
 However, the solution is not ideal.
 In a long run, it is better to have a more solid VPN, preferably with a static public IP.
 Numerous options exist, though nothing too exciting: